sjulier/Refactored_ORB_SLAM2/README.md

 For example, if you want to run KITTI sequence 05 and write the results in `kitti05_results.txt`, you would use the command:

  `mono_kitti KITTI04-12.yaml ${your_kitti_dataset_folder}/sequences/05 kitti05_results.txt`

+Note that `mono_kitti` only uses the images from the `image_0` directory, which is the left frame from a stereo camera.

 #### EuRoC Dataset